Tell us a about your story? Who is Sterling the actor and Sterling as a person?

 That's a tough question.
 It's always hard to get an artist to choose any project over another but probably the episode of the killing that the late Jonathan Demme directed.

-If you are not acting, what are you doing?
+If you aren’t acting, what are you doing?

 When I’m not acting, I am hanging with my friends, staying fit, and working on developing new projects and also I love to play hockey.